Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 | Squares adjacent to the Champion count as :term:`rough terrain` for their foes.
 Flying or Leaping enemies crossing over those squares are forced to land, though this does not end their turn.
 |
 | **Martial Defense**
-| The Champion may use Normal Weapon Arts as attacks of opportunity, or activate an Augmentation Art during an attack of opportunity, bypassing the Arts per turn limit.
+| The Champion may use Normal Weapon Arts as attacks of opportunity or activate an Augmentation Art during an attack of opportunity, bypassing the Arts per turn limit.

 --------

-Ranger (bow)
+Ranger (light ranged)
 ------
 Secondary Path prefix: "Unerring"